Intelligent Automation Centre

 - Promote the further development of intelligent automation

-The Centre has 400 square metres of dedicated lab space at Loughborough University along with access to state-of-the-art research facilities.
-Academics and researchers work with industrial partners, sharing their complementary expertise to develop truly multidisciplinary research.
-Resources include a range of large industrial robot arms, machine vision and motion sensing equipment supported by a high-end computational infrastructure.
+The Centre has recently moved to a brand new purpose-built lab in the heart of campus where academics and researchers work with industrial partners, sharing their complementary expertise to develop truly multidisciplinary research.
+Resources include a range of industrial robot cells associated with core research groups.

 Our Research Opportunities